How the term “LED wall” is used in Aximmetry

 The example LED wall configuration

-Throughout this documentation we will use the following arrangement as an example.
-On every screeshot the visible settings will be in accordance with this arrangement.
+Throughout this documentation, we will use the following arrangement as an example.
+On every screenshot the visible settings will be in accordance with this arrangement.
+It is very likely however, that you will use a different arrangement / setup.

 LED wall properties